 The natural selection of time is the idea that you never shut the door on an opportunity and, if that opportunity is meant to survive, it will.

 Let me explain with a story.

 Last July I was in Uganda with Go Solar, a company I co-founded.
-While there, I heard about an internship at Solamere Capital in Boston being offered to undergrads.
+While there, I heard about an internship at Solamere Capital in Boston.
 A pretty great firm, a great opportunity.
-They had never offered this internship to undergrads and it was a pretty compelling opportunity.
+They had never offered this internship before and it was a pretty compelling opportunity.
 I went through several Skype interviews, waking up at some ridiculous hours to make the time difference work and finally was offered the internship!
 They wanted me there in August.
 I would have to miss a semester of school.
 No problem, school is for squares.

 Instead, here’s what I said to Solamere.
 “Unfortunately, my wife thought she could finish her class in the winter but it just won’t work.
 But I would love to keep in touch and if there are other opportunities that open up, I would love to be considered.”
 Maybe I could do it in January.
 Then, in October I received an offer to move to Seattle in January for a 6-month internship with Amazon.
 Also a great opportunity.